Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Introduction

-In this work, we investigate electric conductions of a classical 2D electron system through a narrow constriction in a microchannel using a molecular dynamics (MD) simulation with two particle baths.
-The electrons in the MD are confined in a point-contact-like shape and interact with each other, in terms of the electric potential derived from a Poisson equation.
-The electron systems we consider are believed to be classical, because the temperature $T \simeq 1$ K for the experiment\cite{i23} is much higher than the Fermi temperature $T_{F} \simeq 10^{-2}$ K under the sufficient low number density $10^7 \sim 10^9$ cm$^{-2}$.
-We also ignore the screening effect of liquid ${}^4$He, because the dielectric constant $\epsilon\simeq 1.057$ is close enough to that of vacuum.
-It is a realistic model for classical 2D electron systems on liquid ${}^4$He confined by external electric fields.
+In this paper, we investigate the electric conduction of the classical 2D electron system through a narrow constriction in a microchannel using a molecular dynamics (MD) simulation with two particle baths under a No\'se-Hoover thermostat.
+The electrons in the MD simulations are confined in a point-contact-like shape and interact with each other, in terms of electric potential derived from the Poisson equation under a boundary condition given so as to imitate the device in Ref. \cite{Rees} (see Fig. \ref{f1}).
+Our model and method stand on the presumption that the many-body effects in the confined geometry are essential for the steplike electric conduction (see Sec. \ref{sec:subsec2-0} and Appendix \ref{sec:a1}).
+We calculate conductance as a function of the confinement strength of the constriction.
+To confirm the suggestion by Rees {\it et al}. \cite{Rees} and to develop the understanding of the steplike conduction, we investigate the static and dynamical properties of electrons near the constriction from the spatial distribution of electron density, electrostatic potential, and potential fluctuation.